Chrome4/Mock-Shoe-Website/README.md

 ## Description

 Welcome to Steppin' Style!
-This project showcases a modern, responsive website designed for an online shoe store.
+This project showcases a modern, responsive website designed for an online shoe store, desktop and mobile.
 It highlights my front-end development skills, including design, user interface, and user experience optimization.

 ## Getting Started